 Two award winning counter-argument films were sourced by advocates of Hope, their producers contacted and their permission for screening acquired.
 Effectively the ABC were not being sincere about not finding balancing documentaries.
 They made not effort to look or to accept what was found for them.
 It should be noted that many consider the the daily news to be an overtly sufficient balance in any manner.
 The cold truth is that the ABC did not return any efforts by Hope advocates to communicate.
 Their co-operation cannot be assumed when considering the reasons behind the ultimate censorship of the film Hope In A Slingshot.

 It is the film maker’s conviction that some facet of the Israeli lobby got to Kim Dalton who used his position to pull the film two months before its set broadcast date mid December 2010.
-Much was written to discredit the sources of the statistics used in the film, as well as Inka’s integrity as a filmmaker but nothing was done by the ABC to check the sources.
-It was an ugly reality to witness as a film maker of such vigorous conviction to statistical truth as Inka Stafrace.
-The sources which included university reports, United Nations publications and large credible NGO reports were all referenced in the film’s credits and endorsed by the Centre for Middle East & North African Studies – Macquarie University.
+Much was written to discredit the sources of the statistics used in the film, as well as Inka’s integrity as a filmmaker.
+Part of the procedure to accept the film included ensuring that Inka Stafrace was not sponsored or funded by any faction involved in the Israel or Palestine.
+Once Dalton pulled the film, nothing could have been done by the ABC to check the sources, to justify discrediting them.
+They included university reports, United Nations publications and large credible NGO reports, which were all referenced in the film’s credits and endorsed by the Centre for Middle East & North African Studies at Macquarie University.